 Figure legends

 Figure 1.
 Conceptual diagram of species abundance over time.
 Violation of Indigenous rights such as harvest occurs at a much higher abundance than the focus of current endangered species laws around achieving minimum viable populations.
 Historic abundance estimates are often less precise than current estimates using modern sampling and statistical techniques but can be translated into approximate ranges based on observed abundance in local areas, available habitat, or harvest records (See Supplementary Material 3 and Figure 2).
+Many, but not all, Indigenous Peoples have specific treaty rights in Canada and the USA, but all have constitutionally protected inherent Indigenous rights.
+Our discussion often uses the language of treaties, but the issues are generally relevant more broadly and thus we dually specify the Indigenous Rights Violation Zone to represent both cases.

 Figure 2.
 Examples of culturally-important species across North America whose abundance does not meet culturally meaningful levels.
 A) historic (tan) and current (purple) distributions for woodland caribou, American bison, and Pacific salmon.
 Data sources for distributions detailed in Supplementary Material 3.
 Bison distribution only considers free-ranging populations; B) abundance trajectory for the species, or a focal population with sufficient data to characterize a broader regional trend (shown as a dot on the map above).
 Estimated abundance prior to colonization and large-scale industrial impacts shown at year 1700.
 Lowest recorded population estimate post-colonization is shown between 1900-2013, and the most current estimate is shown.
 Klinse-Za pre-colonization abundance translated from Indigenous Knowledge of a “sea of caribou” to ~1500-6000 caribou.
 Lines between abundance estimates are interpolated using local polynomial regression, and are meant for visual purposes only.
 See Supplementary Material 3 and Zenodo (https://zenodo.org/badge/latestdoi/630538182) for data and analysis.